FOUNDED BY WOMEN IN STEM, FOR WOMEN IN STEM

 Winsome Hall – Trustee Director, Medical Research Commercialisation Fund

-Winsome is Chair of the MRCF Audit and Risk Committee and a director of the National Breast Cancer Foundation.
+Winsome is Chair of the MRCF Audit and Risk Committee and director of the National Breast Cancer Foundation and the Nature Conservation Council of NSW.
 Her past directorships and chair roles include companies responsible for superannuation, financial planning, consumer protection, and investment in infrastructure and venture capital.

 Winsome was previously a Senior Advisor in the Department of Prime Minister and Cabinet and Secretary of the ACT Branch of the Community and Public Sector Union.